PrintessEditor/Printess-WooCommerce-Plugin/readme.txt

 = 1.6.27 =
 * Fixed: Fixed broken variant handling during saving of designs while not being logged in (variant settings got lost during the login process when saving a design)

+= 1.6.28 =
+* Added: Added support for the new theme blocks inside the shopping basket